 7. Have a movie marathon.

-Settle into the sofa, set out some kid-approved junk food alternatives and host a day of movies and PJs.
+Settle into the sofa, set out some healthy alternatives to junk food and host a day of movies and PJs.
 Make it even more amusing by sticking to your children’s favorite cinematic themes like dinosaurs, fairy tale princesses or outer space.

 Survival Tips for a Staycation With Kids